 Plus, another chemical created in the gut called GABA helps control feelings of fear and anxiety as well.

 So when the gut isn’t functioning healthily or doesn’t have the right kinds of nutrients to work with, it can directly affect the brain.
 And that means serious mental problems like depression, anxiety, fatigue, and more can all occur as a result.

 But eating the right foods can help boost the production of these chemicals and return them back to normal.

 The Importance of Blood Sugar Regulation in Addiction and Recovery

 Missing nutrition is surprisingly one of the major contributors to relapse.
 Science shows that missing a meal or eating a high or simple carbohydrate meal causes a dramatic rise in blood sugar levels, an overproduction of insulin, and then a big drop in blood sugar levels which triggers a stress response in the body.
 This response releases adrenaline and cortisol producing symptoms such as irritability, depression, aggressiveness, insomnia, fatigue, restlessness, confusion, anxiety, and cravings creating a strong to a desire to drink or use substances.
 Low blood sugar, also known as hypoglycemia, often also leads to severe anxiety and panic attacks.
 It is a major contributor to suicidal ideation and behavior.
-In severe situations it can lead to psychosis.
-Hypoglycemia can be so detrimental that it is correleted with violence, child abuse, domestic violence, violent crimes, and is implicated in PMS.
+In severe situations, it can lead to psychosis.
+Hypoglycemia can be so detrimental that it is correlated with violence, child abuse, domestic violence, violent crimes, and is implicated in PMS.

 Nutritional Deficiencies Are Common In Addicts